Hello stranger, and welcome! 👋😊

 In statistics, there are a number of classic datasets that pop up in examples, tutorials, etc. There’s

-the infamous iris dataset (just type iris
+the iris dataset (just type iris

 in your nearest R prompt),

-the Palmer penguins (the modern iris replacement),
+the Palmer penguins (the modern iris alternative),

 dataset in